Was the Steepest Standard Gauge Main Line Railroad Grade In The U.S.A.

 Saluda Grade.
 Most of the action happened in Melrose near the Safety Track

 No. 2.
-As such we have a collection of pictures on the link below that will
+As such we have a collection of pictures on the links above that will

-allow you to see the area.
-All thumb prints will call a larger picture and text.
+allow you to see the area then and now.
+All thumb prints will call a much larger picture.

-Melrose is at the bottom of the grade and as such
+Melrose is at the bottom of the steepest part of the grade and as such the

-steam engines on hand to act as pushers at the end of the train so that
+kept additional steam engines on hand to act as pushers at the end of the

 Town of Saluda Railroad Pictures